Home

 Carmichaelia sp.

-Potting up -- When your plants are 4" (10 cm) tall, transplant to larger pots.
+Transplanting -- When your plants are 4 inches (10 cm) tall, transplant to larger pots.
+Water the soil first, to keep the soil ball from breaking apart, which can damage the roots.

-Water thoroughly first to keep the soil from breaking apart, which can damage the fragile roots.
-Once the plants get about 12" tall (30 cm), transplant them to a 2-5 gallon pots (8-18 liters).
-After 2 years, they might need 10 gallons or more.. although smaller pots might work if the trees are pruned back regularly.
+Once the plants get about 12 inches tall (30 cm), transplant them to a 2-5 gallon pots (8-18 liters).
+After 2-3 years, they might need 10 gallons (40 liters) or more.. although smaller pots might work if the trees are pruned back regularly.
+You may prune the plants to any size that is convenient.

 Enjoy your plants!